 Finasteride and minoxidil may be able to treat male pattern hair loss.

 The FDA has also approved topical minoxidil for treating male pattern hair loss.
 This drug works by promoting hair growth and making the hair follicles thicker.
 People should start noticing a difference within

 These drugs, like all drugs, can cause side effects.

 - decrease in semen volume

-- development of male breasts (gynecomastia)
+- increased development of breast tissue

 - an initial increase in hair shedding